dymk/diqs/README.md

 results.
 It's refered to as the 'user_id', as it is the user facing ID of the image.

-DIQS is my first experementation in writing medium sized, networked applications in D, so if you run into issues, please let me know in the [bug tracker](https://github.com/dymk/diqs/issues)!
+DIQS is my first experementation in writing medium sized, networked applications in D. If you run into issues, please let me know in the [bug tracker](https://github.com/dymk/diqs/issues).

+I've usually got some neat stuff happening in the `~develop` branch, so check that out, and your build will either horribly break, gain some neat new feature/optlimization, or a combination of both!

 1: Configuration
 ----------------